THE RACING COLLECTIVE

 • GB DIVIDE route published online on 5 July 2019

-• Founded on 1 January 2017
+• Founded on 1 January 2017 when there was 407ppm of carbon in the atmosphere

 Mike Hall was a self-supported ultracyclist who won the inaugural World Cycle Race, the Tour Divide twice, and the Trans Am Bike Race.
 He was founder and race director of The Transcontinental, a race that has brought the soul and adventure back into bike racing.
 Tragically he died after being struck by a car during the Indian Pacific Wheel Race in 2017.
 Known for his uncompromising determination and passion to foster a vibrant bikepacking community , Mike will be in our thoughts as we endeavour to stay safe and to #bemoremike.